jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (f) with the leave of the Authority, any other person.

 ### 30 Offence to mislead Registrar
-Every person commits an offence and is liable on conviction by the Court to a fine not exceeding $5,000 who does or says anything, or omits to do or say anything, with the intention of misleading or attempting to mislead the Registrar of Unions.
+Every person commits an offence and is liable on conviction by the court to a fine not exceeding $5,000 who does or says anything, or omits to do or say anything, with the intention of misleading or attempting to mislead the Registrar of Unions.

 ## Part 5 — Collective bargaining